 What does an overwatered maidenhair fern look like?

+An overwatered Maidenhair fern will often have yellowed or wilted fronds, and the soil may feel constantly wet or waterlogged.
 The fronds may also turn brown at the tips and begin to curl or shrivel up.
 In severe cases, the roots may become mushy or develop a foul odor.

 If you suspect that your Maidenhair fern is being overwatered, it's important to reduce the frequency of watering and ensure that the soil has adequate drainage to prevent water from pooling at the roots.

 Why does my maidenhair fern have brown tips?